neuertlab/TrueSpot-ReferenceData/Documentation.md

 deactivate
 ```

 The script used to generate the job scripts and job submission script was `test_prep_deepblink_230203.m`.
-As DeepBlink utilizes a deep learning approach rather than a filter-based approach, instead of a traditional threshold scan, we instead used call probabilities.
-Our DeepBlink runs request all spot calls with a probability of 1 - 100% in increments of 1%.
+As deepBlink utilizes a deep learning approach rather than a filter-based approach, instead of a traditional threshold scan, we instead used call probabilities.
+Our deepBlink runs request all spot calls with a probability of 1 - 100% in increments of 1%.

-### Model Training -- DeepBlink
+### Model Training -- deepBlink
-A subset of the mass simulated dataset was used to train an alternate model with DeepBlink.
-The subset was generated and prepared for DeepBlink by `test_gen_simmdl_deepblink_230524.m`.
+A subset of the mass simulated dataset was used to train an alternate model with deepBlink.
+The subset was generated and prepared for deepBlink by `test_gen_simmdl_deepblink_230524.m`.
 A breakdown of which images were included in the training set and which were run through prediction again using the new model are in `tables/simrando_train.txt` and `tables/simrando_pred.txt` respectively.

 Training was run in WSL on a Windows 10 workstation.
 (This was a mistake - it took 2 weeks).
 ```